 End-of-year retrospective meetings are essential to any successful team planning for the upcoming fiscal year.
-Through retrospective meetings, teams can reflect on past wins and misses, allowing them to identify opportunities for improvement going forward.
-This reflection helps to orient the planning process in a more collaborative way, using past experiences as indicators of what will and won't be effective in the future.
+Retrospective meetings orient the planning process in a more collaborative way, using experiences as indicators of what will and won't be effective in the future.
+Even if you’re already midway through planning, it’s not too late to facilitate a retro with your team or working group.

-5 retrospective templates for every team
+The best five retrospective templates for year-end team reflection

 1. Project retrospective